Season of Glass (album): In popular culture

 Holly Miranda covered "Nobody Sees Me Like You Do" as a B-side to her single "Forest Green, Oh Forest Green" and on her EP Choose to See, which was included with the purchase of her 2010 album The Magician's Private Library.

+Track listing

+Original UK pressings of the album were bundled with a copy of the "Walking on Thin Ice" single.